Panorama

 Mork supports editing database rows which are not attached to a table in the DB.
 Sqlite does not.
 The current code relies heavily upon this fact when adding messages to the database.

-The main approach here is to replace the use of a detached nsIMsgDBHdr with a “here’s all the data Often the message fields are known when a message entry is created, so
+The main approach here is to replace the use of a detached nsIMsgDBHdr with a “here’s all the data” object.
+Often the message fields are known when a message entry is created, so we can collect it before going to the database.

 Bug 1952094 - Stop using detached nsIMsgDBHdr objects